cdl-geneseo/geneseo-dictionary/P/PMS.md

 # PMS

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : PMS

 Created by  Unknown User (ac45) on Apr 07, 2019

 (n.)
 Premenstrual Syndrome.
 A time in which a female experiences certain symptoms the week before her period.
 Karen is experiencing PMS (v.)
 The action of “PMSing”“Karen is definitely PMSing, she is very irritable” (A Chen, N-R, 2019).